nmfs-ost/ageproR/README.md

 **ageproR** is compatible with the AGEPRO input file formats `AGEPRO VERSION 4.0` & `AGEPRO VERSION 4.25`.
-By default, **ageproR** writes to the `AGEPRO VERSION 4.0` Input File Format.
+By default, **ageproR** saves to the `AGEPRO VERSION 4.0` Input File Format.

 Please refer to the *AGEPRO Reference Manual* for more technical details.